Applied Numerical Analysis Seminar

 Dec 10 (2:00pm, DDS 366)

 Reconstructing high-quality signals and images with sharp edges is crucial in many applications.
 Hybrid projection methods offer a competitive class of algorithms for this task.
 This talk focuses on such methods based on generalized Krylov subspaces (GKS), known for their efficiency in solving large-scale linear inverse problems with 2-norm ("smoothing") regularization and requiring only a low-dimensional subspace for the solution.
 However, adapting GKS methods to handle sparsity-promoting regularization penalties incurs high computational costs due to the high-dimensional subspaces needed to capture sparse solutions.
-In this talk, we present a new preconditioned GKS method that addresses this issue, alongside comparisons with other hybrid projection methods.
-This is joint work with Mirjeta Pasha (Virginia Tech) and Jan Glaubitz (Linköping University).
+In this talk, we present a new preconditioned GKS method that addresses this issue and apply the method to both deterministic and Bayesian inverse problems.
+We also make some comparisons with other hybrid projection methods.
+This is joint work with Mirjeta Pasha (Virginia Tech), Jan Glaubitz (Linköping University), and Youssef Marzouk (MIT).

 Spring 2024